chrisjmccormick/personal-site/_posts/2016-05-28-xmc360-seed-bigworldcivilization.markdown

 This village is surrounded by *every* kind of animal--cows, sheep, pigs, chickens, wolves, and horses.

-Far down below the village is a skeleton spawner: (45, 18, 359)
+Far down below the village is a skeleton spawner at (45, 18, 359).
+The chest in this spawner contains iron horse armor and two saddles.

 Diamond: